 The FGX800C is similar in build to the FG800 above, with some key differences.
 The first thing you’ll notice is the single-cutaway design.
-This is typical of many acoustic-electric guitars, and intended to allow you to reach the higher registers of the fretboard easier.
+This is typical of many acoustic-electric guitars and intended to allow you to reach the higher registers of the fretboard easier.

 The other major difference is the electronics system.
 Acoustic-electric guitars require both a pickup and preamp to send their signal to the amplifier.
-In this case, Yamaha employs their System55T with a Piezo 3-band EQ.
+In this case, Yamaha employs its System55T with a Piezo 3-band EQ.
 This allows you to adjust your tone and volume right on your guitar.

 Not every beginning guitar player is brave enough to consider performing in front of an audience before they even strum their first chord, but for those who do Yamaha presents a quality, affordable instrument in the FGX800C.